jaumebonet/FunFolDesTutorial/scenarios/nobinder/onesegment/README.md

 0001 -- 0092    P 0001  -- 0092  |   0092 residues;    01577 atoms
                            TOTAL |   0092 residues;    01577 atoms
 ```
 In this case, a part from modifications similar to those in ```bigger_run.xml```, the script ```smaller_run.xml``` also _cuts in the N-terminus_ of the protein to obtain a more compact design without a trailing alpha appearing over the target motif.
-This is done by defining the template chain not with a template selector like in previous cases but with an Index selector: ```<Index name="chA" resnums="10A-115A" />```.
+This is done by defining the template chain not with a template selector like in previous cases but with an Index selector: ```<Index name="templateChain" resnums="10A-115A" />```.
 Because of that change in size of the template itself, new fragment files to guide the _ab initio_ had to be generated.